Copy page

 TriggerDescription

-User messageA new message is injected/sent to the thread
+User messageA new message is injected into the thread (see Messages)

 If a thread is already executing, new work is queued.
 If idle, the runtime starts a new execution.